fredriknystrom/ResumePortfolio/portfolioProject/todolist_app/README.md

 ### Features
 User Authentication
-The app uses GitHub for user authentication, ensuring secure and easy access.
-Users must log in via their GitHub account to use the app.
+The app uses GitHub and Google for user authentication, ensuring secure and easy access.
+Users must log in via their GitHub or Google account to use the app.

 #### Task Management
 Users can effortlessly add new tasks, update existing ones, and delete tasks they no longer need.
 The intuitive interface makes task management simple and efficient.